Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Additional Simulation Experiments

 \subsubsection{Results}

-We present detailed results for simulation experiments with TTE outcomes.
 CLASH (with an OF-adjusted Cox regression) significantly improves stopping probability over the homogeneous baseline if the treatment benefits the majority group and harms the minority (\cref{fig:ttes1}).
 For a 25\% minority group size, this performance improvement is most notable for large effect sizes ($HR \leq 0.6)$, while for a 50\% minority group size, the improvement is most notable for medium effects ($HR$ between 0.7 and 0.8).
-CLASH not only stops more often, but also faster, with higher stopping probability at earlier interim checkpoints (\cref{fig:ttes2}) .
+CLASH not only stops more often, but also faster, with higher stopping probability at earlier interim checkpoints (\cref{fig:ttes2}).
 These performance improvements are reduced when the treatment has no effect on the majority group (\cref{fig:ttes3}).
 Note that we do not consider harmed group sizes smaller than 25\%, as no considered method was able to detect harmful effects with TTE outcomes on such small populations.